paucabar/AimSeg/README.md

 ## Usage

+The AimSeg core is run in Fiji, but it also requires a pixel and an object classifier that can be trained on a different software.
+Our workflow uses ilastik, but AimSeg has the potential to use probability maps and object predictions generreted using different tools.
+The documentation includes instructions to use models pre-trained in ilastik.
+The subtitle of each section includes, in parentheses, the software to be used (i.e., Fiji or ilastik).

+NOTE: to use the example dataset and pre-trained models just use the AimSeg default parameters.

 ### Pre-processing (Fiji)

 Please note that ilastik only supports a series of file formats (check [Supported File Formats](https://www.ilastik.org/documentation/basics/dataselection.html)).
 Therefore, it may be necessary to transform the image dataset into a format supported by ilastik.
 Moreover, in order to reuse an ilastik project in different datasets, it will be necessary to use the same settings in the format transformation step to pre-process the input data.
+Normalisation may be helpful to reuse the same trained model for different datasets.

 1. Run the **Pre-processing** script (<code>Plugins>AimSeg>Pre-processing</code>)
 2. Select the directory containing the image dataset to be transformed